michaellev/cyclejs-components/docs/contributing.md

 ## Contributing a component

+### What is a valuable component?

+This is an attempt to define what counts as a component that has actual value to users and therefore should be eligible for this project in this regard.

+- The component in mind is a kind of component that the modern browser does not easily provide.
+  Because if it does, then such a component would be merely a different, perhaps *slightly* better API for that.

+### Technical guidelines

 1. See existing components for tangible examples.
 1. Add your component to a directory under `lib`.
 For example, `lib/thingamading`
 1. The component may consist of multiple modules, yet, the main export must be `index.ts`.